Search Results for

 Grid widget

-Grid widgets are designed to target tabular-structure data.
-Data is fetched from a data source and displayed in a table.
-Each row represents a record, while a column can display one or more fields.
+Grid widgets display tabular data fetched from a data source.
+Each row represents a record, and each column can display one or more fields.

 Below is how a grid widget looks in the worker site and in Casewhere Admin.